Wiltshire CCG Personal Health Budgets: Local Offer

 What can a Personal Health Budget be spent on? >

-A personal health budget can be spent on care or services that are set out in the person led care and support plan that has been put together with the NHS team or voluntary organisation working with the person – and this needs to be agreed by the CCG
+A personal health budget can be spent on care or services that are set out in the person-led care and support plan put together with the NHS team, local authority, or voluntary organisation working with the person.
+Proposed spending needs to be agreed by the Clinical Commissioning Group.

 What it doesn’t cover